How do you paraphrase in APA format?

 How long should a paraphrase be in APA?

 There is no set length for a paraphrase in APA.
 The length of your paraphrase will depend on the length of the original text and the level of detail you need to convey.
-However, it is important to remember that your paraphrase should be in your own words and not simply a copy of the original text.
+However, it is essential to remember that your paraphrase should be in your own words and not simply a copy of the original text.

 What are some resources for learning how to paraphrase in APA?